Pakistan election bolsters bull market case for Mobius, Goldman

 By Nishant Kumar

-HONG KONG After 18 years as a banker at firms such as Citigroup and Nomura, Shaheryar Chishty took a different direction in late 2011, starting an investment firm that, among other things, helped guide Chinese and South Korean money into Pakistan.
+HONG KONG, May 15 After 18 years as a banker at firms such as Citigroup and Nomura, Shaheryar Chishty took a different direction in late 2011, starting an investment firm that, among other things, helped guide Chinese and South Korean money into Pakistan.

 While Pakistan is probably not the first place the average investor would choose to park cash, Chishty's timing was spot on.
 The country's stock market surged 49 percent last year to become one of the five best performing markets in the world.